gokul/msr-tourism/docs/index.md

 #### Users' Views on Multistakeholder Recommender Systems

-In this section, users were asned to rate the statements on a 1-5 scale, with 1 being full agreement and 5 being full disagreement.
+In this section, users were asked to rate the statements on a 1-5 scale, with 1 being full agreement and 5 being full disagreement.

 - I prefer to use interactive recommender systems for tourism use-cases rather than other sources (friends/family, adverts)
 - As a user, I accept that sometimes other factors will cause the recommender system to show me results that don't perfectly match my requirements.